FighterSoul/Project/README.md

-# Project
+# Project Title
-Angular and PHP project 2nd Year Bachelor

-//TODO

--Change code elements and objects to variables to use for back end implementation -Sidenav and Sidebar need to be responsive(maybe toggle menus into small icon when working on smartphone screen) -Chatbox needs to be modified, chat is hidden and appears when clicking the online friend, implement chatting function and emojis, add closing the chatbox function
+This project is a second-year Bachelor's degree project, developed using Angular and PHP.

+## Tasks to be Completed

+1. Refactor code: Replace hard-coded elements and objects with variables for backend implementation.
+2. Improve UI responsiveness: The side navigation and sidebar should be responsive.
+Consider collapsing menus into icons for mobile view.
+3. Enhance chat functionality: Modify the chatbox.
+Currently, the chat is hidden and only appears when an online friend is clicked.
+Implement a chatting function, add emoji support, and a feature to close the chatbox.
--Add create group function which displays a hidden form when clicking the button, fill the form to create study room/group.
+4. Implement group creation: Add a function to create a group.
+This should display a hidden form when the button is clicked.
+The form will be used to create a study room or group.
--Add study group content(maybe later)
--Complete routing for all components(SPA)
+5. Add study group content: This can be considered for future development.
+6. Complete routing: Ensure all components are properly routed for a Single Page Application (SPA) experience.

+## Future Improvements
 ...